 With a market capitalization of roughly $107 billion, China Life Insurance Co., Ltd. (NYSE: LFC) is the biggest insurance company in China and also one of the most important insurance companies in the world.
 The company traces its roots to the establishment of the People’s Republic of China in 1949.
 It has developed life insurance as well as P&C insurance businesses, and it now also offers asset management services and other related financial services.
 China Life maintains a considerable service network across the country, which is made of nearly 750,000 dedicated agents and more than 60,000 service outlets.
-Thanks to these resources, the customer base of the company reach a combined 200 million individual and group customers.
+Thanks to these resources, the customer base of the company reaches a combined 200 million individual and group customers.
 China Life is listed on the Shanghai Stock Exchange, the Hong Kong Stock Exchange and the New York Stock Exchange.

 Ping An of China

 Ping An of China was founded in 1988 and held its initial public offering (IPO) in 2004.
 Contrary to many other top-ranked companies in the Chinese insurance industry, Ping An began its operations as a property and casualty insurance company. the company has since expanded into the banking, life insurance, wealth management businesses and online financial services with the declared goal of becoming a comprehensive financial services provider in the Chinese insurance market.
 Ping An has a market capitalization of about $90 billion.
 It employs more than 225,000 full-time employees and partners with more than 625,000 sales agents across the country.
 Currently, the company can count on more than 89 million customers across its business network.
 Ping An is listed on the Shanghai Stock Exchange and the Hong Kong Stock Exchange.